Where can I get an application?

 Why does this process take so long?

-Standards and Training (www.post.ca.gov), we must put all applicants for Cadet, CHP through an
+(www.post.ca.gov), we must put all applicants for Cadet, CHP through an extensive

-when we have an open application period.
-You will not be allowed to re-test in another Division during the
+have an open application period.
+You will not be allowed to re-test in another Division during the same exam cycle.

 - The needs of the Department.